seiferma/splitviewfuse/README.rst

 A view on a given directory that splits large files into segments implemented as FUSE file system.
 An additional filesystem that merges such segments into regular files is included as well.

+Symbolic links are resolved and treated as regular files and folders.

 Installation
 ------------
 The file system is available for Python 2 via pypi (splitviewfuse).